ebzzry/ebzzry.github.io/src/en/flakes.md

 ```

 we create an output package named `packages.x86-64_linux.hello`, assigning it
-the `hello` derivation from nixpkgs.
+the `hello` derivation from Nixpkgs.
 We have to specify the arch, or as Nix calls
 it, system, because packages are system-specific.
 Next, we create a
 default output package which would be evaluated if no package is specified.
 We use the
 identifier `self.packages.x86-64_linux.hello` to select